Wenge vs Walnut: Key Differences, Uses & Price Comparison

 Most exotic woods come from Africa, South America, and Southeast Asia, but some are plantation-grown in other parts of the world to meet demand sustainably.

-Top Types of Exotic Woods
+Popular Types of Exotic Woods

 1. Teak (Tectona grandis)